THE WORLD OF CHILDHOOD

-- Amber utensils for table and toilette; found with other grave goods in a child's marble sarcophagus along the Via Cassia in Grottarossa.
+- Amber utensils for table and toilette, found with the doll described above in a girl's marble sarcophagus along the Via Cassia in Grottarossa.
 End 2nd century CE.
 Rome, Palazzo Massimo.

 pendant with glass beads and cameos carved with children's faces.

 Roman, from an eastern province.
 3rd century CE.
 London, Victoria & Albert

 - Funerary altar with an inscription for Minicia Marcella, daughter of Marcella Statoria (see